-GPS tracking is something which for a long time was considered taboo within society.
+GPS tracking is something that for a long time was considered taboo within society.
 Five or ten years ago, GPS tracking would have been thought of as invasive, a breach of privacy, and perhaps immoral.
 However, the public opinion on GPS tracking is shifting, as new technology and uses for GPS emerges.
 With new products like smart watches, smartphones and devices using GPS emerging, we are becoming less afraid of GPS tracking as it is now so common and helpful.
 People are now coming to understand GPS as a tool that increases efficiency and safety, not just for employers, but for family members and valued possessions.
 That being said, there are still some misconceptions about GPS tracking people cling to, that we hope to dispel.

 This is a common myth that is often used against the support of GPS trackers.
 The basic GPS system is designed only to receive signals, not transmit them, therefore your location cannot be fed back to a third party.
 More so, most cars are set up to have GPS navigation, again this cannot be tracked from an external source.

 The claim that a GPS tracker can be hacked, is also a common myth.
 GPS trackers cannot be hacked as they are simply acting as a beacon for GPS signals.
 Only GPS using devices that have access to the internet can be hacked, like smartphones and laptops.
 This is why purchasing tracking devices, like those supplied from Online Spy Shop, is more secure than using GPS on a mobile phone.

 GPS Trackers are an invasion of my privacy at work